leeyoshinari/OneDrive/web/detail.md

 ![desktop.jpg](https://github.com/leeyoshinari/OneDrive/blob/main/web/img/pictures/desktop.jpg)

 ### Windows File Explorer
 The top row of toolbars are New File, New Folder, Rename, Move, Copy, Upload, Download, Share, and Delete.
 All icons are system icons of Windows 10.
 The file can be sorted by name, createTime, and updateTime.
 All files in the file explorer, except for files that support online editing, files in other formats will be opened directly in the browser.
-Files that the browser support preview can be previewed directly in the browser, and files that the browser does not support preview can be directly downloaded.
+Files that the browser support preview can be previewed directly in the browser, and files that the browser does not support preview can be directly downloaded.<br>
 When using the file upload function to upload a file, it will first check whether the same file exists, and if exists, it will not be uploaded.
 ![file.jpg](https://github.com/leeyoshinari/OneDrive/blob/main/web/img/pictures/file.jpg)